tinyos/tinyos-main/apps/tests/TestLpl/README.txt

 A simple low-power-listening test app, which cycles through different low-power-listening settings every ~32s, repeating every ~192s.

-This application currently runs on motes using the CC1000, CC2420 and RF230 radios.
-To compile for motes with CC2420 or RF230 radios, you must do: env CFLAGS="-DLOW_POWER_LISTENING" make <platform>
+This application currently runs on motes using the CC1000, CC2420, RF230 and RFA1 radios.

 This application blinks LED 0 every time it sends a message, and toggles LED 1 every time it receives a message.
 If this application is